-The board of directors and management of the Corporation believe that appropriate corporate governance practices are important for the effective management of the Corporation and value creation for its shareholders.
-A description of Onex’ corporate governance practices follows and a comparison is made to the guidelines on corporate governance of the Canadian Securities Administrators (the “Guidelines”).
+The Board of Directors and management of the Corporation believe that both full compliance with all applicable laws and stock exchanges requirements and the implementation of appropriate corporate governance practices are important for the effective management of the Corporation and value creation for its shareholders.
+A description of Onex’ corporate governance practices follows and, where relevant, a comparison is made to the guidelines on corporate governance of the Canadian Securities Administrators (the “Guidelines”).
 The board of directors and management recognize that corporate governance is a matter that is constantly evolving and that law-makers, regulators, investors and other capital markets participants have put forth various proposals for reform in the last few years.
 The Corporation will assess new rules as they are made and new “best practices” as they emerge.

 Mandate of the Board of Directors